prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/setup-mock/README.md

     ]
 }
 ```

-3. Now, go back to the BusinessPartnerValidation application to see if the new BusinessPartner has appeared as a new entry in the UI.
+3. Now, go back to the BusinessPartnerValidation application to see if the new Business Partner has appeared as a new entry in the UI.

  ![App](./images/mock01.png)

-4. Go to the details page for the new BusinessPartner
+4. Go to the details page for the new Business Partner.

-5. Click on Edit and set the Status to *Verified*
+5. Choose **Edit** and set the Status to **Verified**.

  ![Backend](./images/mock02.png)

-6. (Optional) You can configure Event Mesh in a way so that you can see the created Event.
+6. (Optional) You can configure SAP Event Mesh in a way so that you can see the created event.
 For that you could create an additional queue that subscribes to the topic as well.

  ![Backend](./images/mock03.png)